 Aid to Kosovar Serbian communities is particularly contentious because the international community is actively supporting an out-group whose association with the Serbian state is both a painful reminder of a violent past and a current impediment to economic progress and European integration.
 As an out group, Kosovar Serbs speak a different language (Serbian), practice a different religion (members of the Serbian Orthodox Church), and can be considered a different race.
 They engage with separate political institutions, have separate money (the Serbian dinar; Kosovar Albanians use the Euro), and live primarily in geographically-isolated areas.
 Kosovo has received 2.4 billion Euros of aid in the last fifteen years; 8% of this aid is targeted at Serbian municipalities or communities despite Serbs comprising only 4% of the population of Kosovo.
 Albanians, according to their elected representatives, are jealous of the fact that the international community prioritizes Serbs for foreign aid.
-Albanians, according to their elected representatives, are jealous of the fact that the international community prioritizes Serbs for foreign aid.
-Non-Serbs in
+Non-Serbs in Kosovo believe the international community favors Serbs in order to maintain peace in the region (Rrustemi, 2019).
+This perception may color interactions in which ethnicity has not been the basis for inequalities.
+A Serbian mayor of a